edmundchong/Inventor/Touchscreen arena/Active Commutator/Arduino/README.md

 ## Notes

 The original design uses the XIAO ESP32C3 microcontroller model, however an alternative .ino was compiled for use in the RP2040 model (this one is cheaper and also available on RS).
-There are 3 available sketches, which do the following (interrupt version is better):
+There are 3 available sketches, which do the following:

----
-### For final version commutator
+### Originals from the OPEN-MAC paper

 **sketch_torque_commutator – Interrupt Version (A7/A8/A9 pins)**
 - Function: Uses attachInterrupt() so the motor runs immediately when a Hall sensor changes state, independent of the loop() timing.
 - Use when: You need fast, precise response to Hall sensor triggers, such as in high-speed or highly accurate commutator operation.

-**Torque_mode_XIAORP2040 – Interrupt Version (D7/D8/D9 for motor, A1/A2 for Hall sensors)**
-- Function:  Identical logic to Interrupt Version above, but pin numbers updated because the RP2040 does not have A7/A8/A9; now uses D7/D8/D9 for stepper control while keeping Hall sensors on A1/A2.
-- Use when: Running on a Seeed XIAO RP2040 and need low-latency, reliable commutator control that matches the ESP32C3’s interrupt-driven behavior.

----
-### For testing

 **sketch_torque_commutator_XIAOESP32C3_LM – Polling Version (D7/D8/D9 pins)**
 - Function: Continuously checks Hall sensors in the loop() using digitalRead() and runs the stepper if a sensor is active.
 - Use when: You want simpler code for testing or slow-moving systems where missing quick Hall events is unlikely.

+---
+### Sketch_torque_commutator_v8_AR - Adapted SWC version
+- Function: Drives stepper motor based on hall sensor inputs (auto left/right commutation) while also allowing manual rotations and other debugging functions via serial commands.
+- Use when: You want a commutator that runs automatically with hall sensors but can be manually controlled or overridden through serial input.

 **If you want to just test that your sketches are uploading and running, you can use the blink test to check if you can activate your LEDs aka if the board received the sketch**